sadeq220/docs/lock-free/README.md

 - **Synchronized block**: An unlock of a monitor happens-before every subsequent lock of that same monitor.
 - **Volatile field**: Writes and reads of volatile fields have similar memory consistency effects as entering and exiting monitors, but do not entail mutual exclusion locking.
 - **Thread.start()**: A call to start on a thread happens-before any action in the started thread.
 - **Thread#join()**: All actions in a thread happen-before any other thread successfully returns from a join on that thread.

+### Liveness(oracle docs)
+>A concurrent application's ability to execute in a timely manner is known as its liveness.

+liveness problems:
+- deadlock
+- starvation
+- livelock
 ### References
 [linux kernel interrupts lecture](https://linux-kernel-labs.github.io/refs/heads/master/lectures/interrupts.html)
 [oracle memory consistency errors](https://docs.oracle.com/javase/tutorial/essential/concurrency/memconsist.html)